 Does anyone realize how complicated it was to call home before Skype?
 I remember these days.

 Once you had the card, making the call wasn’t exactly straightforward.
 First, you had to scratch the code at the back with a penny, then dial a 1-800 number.
 After going through a menu in ten different languages, you were prompted to enter the code, then other random numbers, then the country code, then the area code, then the phone number.
 And ta-da!
 You were connected.
 Or not.
-Dropped calls were always an issue and sometime, the code was illegible.
+Dropped calls were always an issue and sometimes, the code was illegible.
 The per-minute rate was obscure and you were rarely getting your money’s worth.

 Finding a familiar brand or product